 Most common presentation is occipital epilepsy in childhood.
-Epilepsy can be drug-resistant, and may be generalised and/or partial seizures with mental deterioration.
+Epilepsy can be drug-resistant, and may be generalized and/or focal seizures with mental deterioration.
 Sometimes it evolves into a severe epileptic encephalopathy.

-Diagnosis relies on EEG to characterise epileptic seizures, CT for bilateral occipital calcifications, laboratory findings (antiendomisium antibodies, antigliadin antibodies, anti-tissue-transglutaminase type 2 antibodies, HLA phenotype), and histopathological analysis of small bowel biopsy (jejunal mucosa villous atrophy).
+Diagnosis relies on EEG to characterize epileptic seizures, CT for bilateral occipital calcifications, laboratory findings (anti-endomysial antibodies, antigliadin antibodies, anti-tissue-transglutaminase type 2 antibodies, HLA phenotype), and histopathological analysis of small bowel biopsy (jejunal mucosa villous atrophy).

 - bilateral cortical and subcortical occipital calcification

 Dietary restriction (gluten-free diet) as in celiac disease.
 There is no correlation between the seriousness of the epilepsy and the extent of the calcification.
 There is no clear correlation between the severity of the epilepsy and the presence or absence of celiac disease either 5.